 Step Two:

 Take your garland and start slowly gluing it around the wreath form on the front of the wreath.
 Make sure to use your glue liberally.
 You don’t want a wreath with parts falling off on your front door.
-That certainly doesn’t make your home feel cozy or welcoming.
+That definitely doesn’t make your home feel cozy or welcoming.

 frontdoorburlapwreath